 Another notable non-comedogenic oil, and one of Lu's top picks, is jojoba oil (Simmondsia chinensis).
 But it's not technically an oil—it's a wax ester.
 This means it's actually very similar to skin's natural sebum and because of that, it helps to balance the skin's oil production.
 What's more, the fact that it's a wax ester also makes it much more stable than oils, which typically go rancid quickly.

-With this facial oil, what you see is what you get, which is why it's one of our top picks.
+With the The Jojoba Company's 100% Natural Australian Jojoba Oil, what you see is what you get, which is why it's one of our top picks.
 It's made from 100% extra-virgin, cold-pressed jojoba oil, so you know you're getting the good stuff.
 Rub it on your cuticles, use it as a hair mask, add it to your moisturizer—the uses of jojoba oil are endless.

 Tea Tree Oil